 It’s Not Barbaric It’s Essential, Embrace Pain

 I’m not a masochist.
 Swearing after stubbing a toe is a normal occurrence in my life and probably in yours.
-But, we have to step back and realize there is another side to the pain we experience.
+But, you have to step back and realize there is another side to the pain we experience.

 It’s almost ironic how we’re built to avoid pain.
 Yet, we need it to grow and become better at avoiding that very pain in the future.
-By learning to embrace pain, you can learn the secret to being better, being stronger, and outstripping your fellow man.
+By learning to embrace pain, you can learn the secret to being better, stronger, and outstripping your fellow man.

 We Naturally Avoid The Uncomfortable

 This avoidance of being uncomfortable is not our fault, this is built into how we work.

 When I was going through the Marine Corps Officer Training School, we spent a fair amount of time both learning and practicing ambushes.
 If you look objectively at the idea of setting up an ambush or setting up a blocking position in the woods, the idea is absurd.
 In the context of an entire country, how the hell would you know where the enemy is going to be?